 In the last 2 years of the war, 30 Currans entered service with the UESN.
 Although Curran was a more powerful attack ship than either Minotaur or Archer, it did not achieve the fame of either of these ships because by the time it was introduced the tide of the war had turned in the UE’s favor.
 In the latter half of 2158, UESN task forces, spearheaded by powerful second- and third-generation M/AM-reactor-equipped cruisers and carriers, had begun their drive towards the Romulan homeworlds.
 Although the UE’s outer colonies were still under threat of Romulan attack until early 2160, by 2159 the Romulans had begun to withdraw from their most forward bases and to consolidate their defensive sphere around their core worlds.
 Thereafter, Romulan forces made only occasional nuisance raids against the UE’s outer colonies, which were now much more heavily defended than in the early years of the war.

 Archer and Curran were purely defensive patrol craft that took no part in the great UESN offensives of the last 2 years of the war.
 However, by defending the outer worlds of the UE against Romulan attacks in the war’s early years, they saved the lives of thousands of UE citizens and held the line until the UESN was itself ready to go on the offensive.

 Standard displacement: 7,362 t

-Weapons: 24 Amazon offensive/defensive missiles, 2 pulse laser cannons
+Weapons: 2 missile launchers with 20 Amazon offensive/defensive missiles, 2 Type V laser cannons (fixed mounts)

-Warp drive: 6N-4A fusion reactor with 1 midline Firefly nacelle
+Warp drive: 6N-4A tokamak fusion reactor with 1 Firefly nacelle

 Units commissioned: 73